micdr93/Guerrier-Clothing/README.md

 - Enable customers to contact the business with questions or feedback

+#### Project Goals

+- Develop a full-featured e-commerce platform using Django
+- Implement responsive design for all device types
+- Create a secure authentication system with user profiles
+- Build a robust product management system for administrators
+- Integrate Stripe for secure payment processing
+- Implement SEO best practices for improved visibility

 ### Wireframes

 I created detailed wireframes for both desktop and mobile versions of all main pages to guide the development process.